needle-mirror/com.unity.entities/Documentation~/baking-overview.md

 ### Closed subscene

-If the If the corresponding authoring scene's subscene is closed, then Unity performs asynchronous baking in the background.
+If the corresponding authoring scene's subscene is closed, then Unity performs asynchronous baking in the background.
 It performs a full bake of the data in the authoring scene.

 ### Full baking